 Create or claim a Google My Business page

-Simply put, the high volume of searches on Google make the value of a Google My Business (GMB) listing extremely important.
+Simply put, the high volume of searches on Google makes the value of a Google My Business (GMB) listing extremely important.
 With a GMB page, your nonprofit will be listed in Google Maps, your odds of getting listed in Google’s local 3-pack improve, and you are more likely to improve your overall local search rankings.

-Creating a Google My Business(GMB) page tackles all four ranking factors outlined above.
-When it comes to claiming GMB pages, you must collect and organize accurate location data, or the name, address, phone number commonly referred to as “NAP” data, for all of your nonprofit locations.
+Creating a Google My Business (GMB) page addresses all four ranking factors outlined above.
+When it comes to claiming GMB pages, you must collect and organize accurate location data, or the name, address, and phone number, commonly referred to as “NAP” data, for all of your nonprofit locations.

 When it comes to NAP:

 After organizing all location data, you will want to claim and/or update the Google My Business pages for every location.
-Step-by step instructions from Google tell you to do all of the following:
+Step-by-step instructions from Google tell you to do all of the following:

 If you are unclear about how you are ranking, Moz’s free Check Presence tool can show how a nonprofit appears across the web.